Your guide to securing mobile home loans

 FAQ: Mobile home financing

-Yes, it is possible to finance a pre-1976 mobile home, although it may be more challenging than financing a newer manufactured or modular home.
+Yes, pre-1976 mobile home financing is possible, although it may be more challenging than financing a newer manufactured or modular home.
 Some lenders offer specialized mobile home loans, such as chattel loans or personal loans, which can be used to purchase older mobile homes.
 However, these loans often come with higher interest rates and shorter loan terms compared to traditional mortgage options.

 It’s best to have a credit score of at least 580 before applying for manufactured home financing.
 Borrowers with credit scores of 620 or higher have more loan options.
 Personal loans may require higher scores since they’re not secured or insured.